amueller69/Law-School-Notes/Bar-Review/CrimLaw.md

   * *Anderson* case in which an extremely gruesome child murder was committed in an enraged and violent outburst (i.e. without premeditation) is intuitively more culpable that dispassionate planned killing
   * Mercy killings would also likely fall into category of most serious killings under this standard
   * As a response, MPC along with some states have rejected premeditation as basis for identifying most serious murders

-* *Commonwealth v Carroll* (Pa.
-1963) - Instantaneous Premeditation
-  * Facts: Appeal of a felony murder conviction in the first degree, the argument is that murder was a crime a passion – not enough premeditation here.
-1st degree murder, arguing it’s 3rd degree.
-D argues that his mental disorders, as well as the previous context of the relationship, got him to the point where he didn’t think – he just acted instinctively
-  * Issue: How much premeditation is required for 1st degree murder?
-What evidence is needed to show that element of premeditation was or was not present?
-  * Rule: **Premeditation can happen in an instant.
-Whether the intention to kill arose within a brief time before the act is immaterial**.
-It wasn’t planned in the typical way we might think of premeditation, but it can be instantaneous
-  * Notes:
-    * Court appears to be suggesting that an act that is deliberate is necessarily premeditated.
-However, premeditation refers quantity of time required to deliberate (the quality of that thinking ahead).
-Court suggests that the quantity of time can be close to instantaneous before a crime is committed if attendant circumstances indication deliberation
-    * “The specific intent to kill which is necessary to constitute in a nonfelony murder, murder in the first degree, may be found from a defendant’s words or conduct or from the attendant circumstances together with all reasonable inference therefrom”… it can happen in an instant"
-    * “Society would be almost completely unprotected from criminals if the law permitted a bling or irresistible impulse or inability control one’s self to excuse or justify a murder or to reduce it from first degree to second degree”

-* *State v Guthrie* (W. Va.
-1995) - Period of Reflection
-  * Facts: At issue is a jury instruction for first degree murder and whether the instruction that “it is not necessary that the intention to kill should exist for any particular length of time prior to the actual killing” was a correct interpretation of premeditation
-  * Rule: In conflict with *Carrol*, **premeditation can’t be instantaneous or near instantaneous**.
-Otherwise, if the State prove premeditation by only showing that intention came into existence for the first time at the time of killing, then it effectively eliminates the distinction between the degrees.
-Thus, there must be some evidence that D considered and weighed his decision to kill in order to establish premeditation
-  * Notes:
-    * Court emphasizes the requirement for a period between formation of intent and the actual act in order to establish premeditation.
-Need an opportunity to reflect and contemplate the act to kill
-      * Several arguments for this requirement: Makes act more culpable, harder to deter, and smaller likelihood of getting caught.
-Each of these arguably make crime more serious and justifying a different grade

 ### Mitigation of Intentional Killings (i.e. Manslaughter)